ShaneCaler/VR_Racing_Game/README.md

   - Used wheel colliders and rigidbodies to control the movement of the kart.
 - Unity Shader Graph
   - Created several simple shaders to use as power-ups
-  - 3 of the shaders so far: <a href="https://imgur.com/a/bhucOxS">Hologram, Ripple and Dissolve
+  - 3 of the shaders so far: <a href="https://imgur.com/a/bhucOxS">Hologram, Ripple and Dissolve</a>

 ## Links